What is a weeping tile & how does it protect your home?

 How much does it cost to install weeping tile?

 This would usually be factored into a home’s construction.
-If you live in an older home you may not have any weeping tile.
+If you live in an older home, you may not have any weeping tile.
 Regardless, a lot will depend on the size of your home.
-The larger the area, the more digging and the more pipe need to be used and so it costs more.
+The larger the area, the more digging and the more pipe needed, so it costs more.

 The accessibility of the weeping tile area is one factor.
-For instance, if it requires breaking up concrete vs. only digging up soil, or if they can use a machine vs. manual digging.
-Concrete and manual digging and your costs will go up.
+For instance, if it requires breaking up concrete vs. only digging up soil, or using a machine vs. manual digging.
+Concrete and manual digging will cause costs to go up.
 While exposed, if it’s not done already, consider any other waterproofing work, either replacing or installing anew.
-The cost could start in the hundreds for a relatively simple replacement, or run into the thousands once you get into significant waterproofing renovations.
+The price could start in the hundreds for a relatively simple replacement, or run into the thousands once you get into significant waterproofing renovations.
+According to RRC waterproofing, the cost of exterior waterproofing is approximately $50 - 300+ per linear square foot in Toronto.

 Can you connect downspouts to a weeping tile?